tensorflow/datasets/docs/api_docs/python/tfds/core/GeneratorBasedBuilder.md

 Base class for datasets with data generation based on dict generators.

-`GeneratorBasedDatasetBuilder` is a convenience class that abstracts away much of the data writing and reading of `DatasetBuilder`.
+`GeneratorBasedBuilder` is a convenience class that abstracts away much of the data writing and reading of `DatasetBuilder`.
 It expects subclasses to implement generators of feature dictionaries across the dataset splits (`_split_generators`) and to specify a file type